-This month's column concerns the use of printed material that isn't your own.
+Part 5 concerns the use of printed material that isn't your own.
 It's not the most stimulating topic, but certainly an important one, assuming you want to avoid situations that are, at best, embarrassing and, at worst, unethical.
 I'll skip all but the most superficial legal matters because my ignorance of the law is vast and irremediable.

 It's rare to write for publication in this industry without referencing someone else's work.
 Opinion pieces like my Life Support columns are exceptions, consisting mainly of the author's views.
 However, in May's "Real Medics," I built my theme around advice I got many years ago from a coworker named Fred.
 He believed we don't become real paramedics until our first refresher.
 I credited him with that axiom in my opening paragraph.
 I don't think he would have noticed if I'd treated his comments as my own, but it wouldn't have been right not to acknowledge the source of such a distinctive point of view.
 It was a matter of ethics, not law.

 Since I couldn't recall Fred's exact remark, I paraphrased what he told me instead of trying to quote him.
 I cited him by first name--enough to show my readers I'm not taking credit for the idea behind the words--and I sent him a preliminary draft of the relevant paragraph to confirm I'd expressed his feelings correctly.
 I considered those steps sufficient to document and validate our one-on-one conversation.